Donnell-J/GroupAF-Build/readme.md

-Build Relases for the Group project
+Build Releases for the Group project